Pima JTED District Office

 - Student could be permanently removed from the JTED program.

-Parents and students should not expect deviations from the Pima County JTED attendance policy.
+Parents and students should not expect deviations from the Pima JTED attendance policy.
 Parents expect the school and the teachers to follow all guidelines; and, likewise, the school would expect parents to cooperate with the attendance procedures.
-Continued absences and tardies from Pima County JTED may lead to failure in the class and/or disciplinary actions.
+Continued absences and tardies from Pima JTED may lead to failure in the class and/or disciplinary actions.

 Late Work Due to Absences